Coder-PinkuModi/Job_Portal/README.md

 # Job Portal

 Welcome to the Job Portal project!
 This is a web application designed for job seekers and recruiters to connect effectively.
-The project is built with **ReactJS** for the frontend and **Node.js** for the backend, leveraging Firebase for certain features.
+The project is built with **ReactJS** for the frontend and **Node.js** for the backend.
+Right now it's in development process.

 ## Hosted URL

-The **frontend** of the project is hosted on [Vercel](https://vercel.com).
+The **frontend** of the project is hosted on [Vercel]([https://vercel.com](https://job-portal-product.vercel.app/)).
 However, the **backend server** is not yet merged and hosted.
 To experience full functionality, you will need to run the backend locally.

 ## Local Setup Instructions